openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 ### Pull Requests (PRs)

-1. If some time has passed since you made the fork, rebase or merge your fork to the openvino_notebooks main branch first.
+1. If some time has passed since you made the fork, sync your fork via GitHub UI or update your form manually - rebase or merge `openvinotoolkit/openvino_notebooks` repository main branch to the main branch in your fork.
-2. Create your PR against the openvino_notebooks main branch.
+2. Create your PR against the `openvinotoolkit/openvino_notebooks` repository main branch.
 3. Please create a description of what the notebook does with your PR.
 Screenshots are appreciated!
 4. On making or updating a Pull Request, the tests in the CI will run again.
 Please keep an eye on them.
 If the tests fail and you think the issue is not related to your PR, please make a comment on your PR.